• Skip to primary navigation

 5. Get More Magnesium

 Magnesium is one of the nutrients that is very much lacking in the highly processed standard American diet, making deficiency common.
-Getting your magnesium from food is always the best choice (properly prepared grains, fruits, chocolate, etc), but if you need more than you can obtain from food, both transdermal (through the skin) and supplemental magnesium are other options.
-Transdermal choices are epsom salt baths, magnesium lotion, magnesium spray, and my favorite supplemental options are magnesium ascorbate, glycinate, orotate or malate from a reputable source (you can find a list of my favorite supplements here).
+Getting your magnesium from food is always the best choice (properly prepared grains, fruits, etc.), but if you need more than you can obtain from food, both transdermal (through the skin) and supplemental magnesium are other options.
+Transdermal options include epsom salt baths, magnesium lotion, and magnesium spray.
+Supplemental forms of magnesium that are specific to having a laxative effect are citrate and oxide forms from a reputable source.

 Magnesium works in two major ways to ease constipation: it relaxes the muscles of the intestines, and draws water into the colon to help initiate peristalsis (propel matter through your digestive tract).
+Using magnesium as a laxative should be short-term support, not a long-term bowel moving dependency.

-7. Get More Prebiotic Fiber
+6. Get More Prebiotic Fiber

 When constipation happens, it usually has something to do with the bacteria thriving in your gut.
 Sometimes, an overgrowth of opportunistic or pathogenic bacteria is the cause of chronic constipation.
 Often a subtle way to help support your good bacteria (so they can help crowd out the bad guys) is by making sure they have enough prebiotic fiber to keep them alive.
 So give your good gut bacteria enough food to keep them thriving with fruits, veggies, and select prebiotic fibers that are safe for complex digestive situations and won't cause bloating.